 Artist in Residence

-The national lakeshore offers - rent free - a park residence for up to four weeks during September or October each year.
-Limited reimbursement may be available for in-park mileage and other out-of-pocket expenses during the artist's stay.
+The national lakeshore offers - rent free - a park residence for up to four weeks during October each year.

-In return, the artist is asked to contribute an example of their work, and provide a minimum of two interpretive programs to help advance the park's mission.
+In return, the artist is asked to contribute an example of their work, and provide a minimum of one interpretive program to help advance the park's mission.
 The artist is enrolled in the National Park Service Volunteers in Parks program, which provide advantages to both parties including compensation for work-related injuries.

 Applications for the Artist in Residence program must be postmarked or delivered to the lakeshore no later than December 31.
 The selection will be made by April 30, and all applicants will be notified of the outcome as soon as possible.